Emma Roberts: Since 2019: more recent roles

 In March 2019, it was announced that she would star in the romantic comedy film Holidate, which was released on October 28, 2020.
 Roberts appeared in the controversial 2020 thriller film The Hunt.
 In September 2020, it was announced that she signed a first look television deal at Hulu.
 In April 2021, Roberts was cast to star alongside Thomas Mann and Lewis Tan in the romantic comedy About Fate, directed by Marius Balčiūnas-Weisberg.
-In October 2021, she was set to star in and produce thriller film Abandoned with John Gallagher Jr. and Michael Shannon.
+In October 2021, she was set to star in and produce the thriller film Abandoned with John Gallagher Jr. and Michael Shannon.
 In 2022, she was cast to star in Madame Web, an installment of Sony's Spider-Man Universe.